19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (c) cause the accounts of every such maintenance fund to be audited within 4 months after the management corporation for that development is constituted;

-(d) file with the Commissioner a certified true copy of the audited accounts within 28 days after the accounts of every such maintenance fund have been audited;
+(d) file with the Commissioner a certified true copy of the audited accounts not later than the 28th day after the accounts of every such maintenance fund have been audited;

+[Act 35 of 2017 wef 01/02/2019]

 (e) permit the Commissioner, or any person authorised by him to act on his behalf, at all reasonable times full and free access to the accounts and other records of every maintenance fund and permit the Commissioner or the authorised person to make copies of or make extracts from those accounts or other records; and